‘It was a big catch’: Tampa mayor finds 70 pounds of cocaine during Keys fishing trip

-In an interview with Nexstar’s WFLA, Castor spoke about how she discovered a large shipment of cocaine in the Florida Keys while on her trip.
+In an interview with 8 On Your Side, Castor spoke about how she discovered a large shipment of cocaine in the Florida Keys while on her trip.

 The Tampa mayor and former police chief said she and her family were in the area to catch lobster and mahi mahi when her brother saw debris on their trip back to port.